MechatronicSystems-Group/Integrated-Embedded-Systems/microcontroller-programming/chapter-8-adc.md

 - Single conversion - here the selected channels are converted, in sequence of their selection, once before the ADC stops conversions.
 This behaviour is described in 13.3.8 of the Reference Manual:

 <img src="./images/ADC_single_conversion.png" width="80%" alt="Functional description of the single conversion mode of the ADC"/>
-_Figure 7.2: Functional description of the single conversion mode of the ADC_
+_Figure 8.2: Functional description of the single conversion mode of the ADC [1]_

 - Continuous conversion - here the selected channels are converted, in sequence of their selection, and once the sequence is complete, it is begun again until the ADC is either stopped or disabled.
 This behaviour is described in 13.3.9 of the Reference Manual:

 <img src="./images/ADC_continuous_conversion.png" width="80%" alt="Functional description of the continuous conversion mode of the ADC"/>
-_Figure 7.3: Functional description of the continuous conversion mode of the ADC_
+_Figure 8.3: Functional description of the continuous conversion mode of the ADC [1]_

 Within these modes, an Up scan is defined as from ADC_IN0 first, whilst a Down scan is from VBAT first.